SamirTalwar/talks/design-patterns-in-the-21st-century.md

 We can go one further.
 The above code is almost the same as this:

-    Preparation prepareCake =
-        new CakeMix(eggs, butter, sugar)::combinedWith;
+    Mix cakeMix = new CakeMix(eggs, butter, sugar);
+    Preparation prepareCake = cakeMix::combinedWith;

-(Assuming `CakeMix` is an immutable value object.
-This code only constructs a single `CakeMix`; the above code constructs a new one each time.)
+(Assuming `cakeMix` is an immutable value object.
+This code only constructs a single `CakeMix`; the code above it constructs a new one each time.)

 ### Well.

 Yes.
 It's weird, but it works out.

-First, we construct a `CakeMix` object.

-    new CakeMix(eggs, butter, sugar)

-Then we ask it for a reference to its `combinedWith` method:
+We're assigning `prepareCake` a reference to the `combinedWith` method of `cakeMix`:

-    new CakeMix(eggs, butter, sugar)::combinedWith
+    cakeMix::combinedWith

-`<some cake mix>::combinedWith` is a *method reference*.
+`cakeMix::combinedWith` is a *method reference*.
 Its type looks like this:

     Course combinedWith(Ingredient);

-And it's exactly the same as `ingredient -> <some cake mix>.combinedWith(ingredient)`.
+And it's (pretty much) exactly the same as `ingredient -> cakeMix.combinedWith(ingredient)`.

 ## On to the Good Stuff